Bill Hagerty: 2020

 In December 2018, U.S. Senator Lamar Alexander announced that he would not run for a fourth term.
 When asked about possible successors, Alexander named Hagerty and former governor Bill Haslam as the "most obvious" candidates.
 On July 11, 2019, Haslam announced that he would not run for the Senate.
 The next day, Trump tweeted that Hagerty would resign as ambassador to Japan to run for the open Senate seat.
 In the same tweet, Trump endorsed Hagerty for Senate.
 Hagerty was mentioned as a potential U.S. secretary of state during the same period.

 Hagerty officially launched his Senate campaign in September 2019.
 By the end of the month, he had raised $1.9 million for his campaign.
 By April 6, Hagerty had raised more than $7 million, with $1.2 million raised in the first quarter of 2020.
 Speakers at Hagerty campaign fundraisers included Donald Trump Jr., Kimberly Guilfoyle, and Nikki Haley.

 Beginning in late May 2020, news outlets began circulating an article, originally published by Roger Sollenberger in Salon, discussing allegations of campaign finance misconduct by Hagerty.
 The article focused largely on a loan given to the Hagerty Campaign by Pinnacle Financial Partners almost immediately following the Coronavirus Aid, Relief and Economic Security Act.

 On August 6, 2020, Hagerty won the Republican primary.
 He defeated Democratic nominee Marquita Bradshaw in the November general election, 1,840,926 votes to 1,040,691.
 Hagerty took office on January 3, 2021.

-Senate tenure
+Tenure

 Hagerty initially planned to object to certifying the 2021 United States Electoral College vote count over unsubstantiated claims of voter fraud.
 But after Trump supporters stormed the U.S. Capitol, he changed his mind and voted to certify the count.
 On May 28, 2021, Hagerty voted against creating an independent commission to investigate the Capitol attack.

 In August 2021, Hagerty used a procedural maneuver to grind the final vote on the $1 trillion Infrastructure Investment and Jobs Act to a halt, citing the expense and the upcoming $3.5 trillion reconciliation bill.
 His actions drew the ire of both Democratic and Republican senators, with Democrats accusing Hagerty of doing Trump's bidding and Republicans such as Mitt Romney and Kevin Cramer showing frustration.

+In July 2022, Business Insider reported that Hagerty had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to disclose on time sales of stock from his three of his dependent children's trusts.

+In October 2024, it was reported that Hagerty was being considered for a Cabinet position, either Treasury, Commerce, or State.
+After Trump won, reports singled out Treasury as the most likely spot for Hagerty.
+Ultimately, Hagerty remained in the Senate.

+On July 18, 2025, President Trump signed into law the GENIUS Act, legislation Hagerty drafted and championed.
+It is the first major federal cryptocurrency law and creates a regulatory framework for stablecoins.